Niikelion/lithium-ui/README.md

 ## Contributing

-If you feel like some feature is missing or you find any bug, feel free to open a new issue following the community guidelines.
+If you feel like some feature is missing, or you find any bug, feel free to open a new issue following the community guidelines.

 ## License